 }

-match expressions are required to be exhaustive, in the sense that all possibilities for the value in the match expression must be accounted for.
-One way to ensure you have every possibility covered is to have a catch-all pattern for the last arm---for example, a variable name matching any value can never fail and thus covers every case remaining.
+One requirement for match expressions is that they need to be exhaustive in the sense that all possibilities for the value in the match expression must be accounted for.
+One way to ensure you’ve covered every possibility is to have a catchall pattern for the last arm: for example, a variable name matching any value can never fail and thus covers every remaining case.

-There’s a particular pattern _ that will match anything, but never binds to a variable, and so is often used in the last match arm.
-This can be useful when you want to ignore any value not specified, for example.
-We’ll cover this in more detail later in this chapter.
+A particular pattern _ will match anything, but it never binds to a variable, so it’s often used in the last match arm.
+The _ pattern can be useful when you want to ignore any value not specified, for example.
+We’ll cover the _ pattern in more detail in the “Ignoring Values in a Pattern” section on page XX.

+prod: check and fill xref (this chapter)

 Conditional if let Expressions

-In Chapter 6 we discussed how if let expressions are used mainly as a shorter way to write the equivalent of a match that only cares about matching one case.
-Optionally, if let can have a corresponding else with code to run if the pattern in the if let doesn’t match.
+In Chapter 6 we discussed how to use if let expressions mainly as a shorter way to write the equivalent of a match that only matches one case.
+Optionally, if let can have a corresponding else containing code to run if the pattern in the if let doesn’t match.

+prod: check xref

 Listing 18-1 shows that it’s also possible to mix and match if let, else if, and else if let expressions.
-This gives us more flexibility than a match expression, where we can only express one value to compare with the patterns; the conditions in a series of if let/else if/else if let arms aren’t required to have any relation to each other.
+Doing so gives us more flexibility than a match expression in which we can only express one value to compare with the patterns.
+Also, the conditions in a series of if let, else if, else if let arms aren’t required to relate to each other.

-The code in Listing 18-1 shows a series of checks for a bunch of different conditions that decide what the background color should be.
-For the purposes of the example, we’ve created variables with hardcoded values that a real program might get by asking the user.
+The code in Listing 18-1 shows a series of checks for several different conditions that decide what the background color should be.
+For this example, we’ve created variables with hardcoded values that a real program might receive from user input.

-If the user has specified a favorite color, that is used as the background color.
+If the user specifies a favorite color, that color is the background color.
 If today is Tuesday, the background color will be green.
-If the user has specified their age as a string and we can parse it as a number successfully, we’ll use either purple or orange depending on the value of the parsed number.

-Finally, if none of these conditions apply, the background color will be blue:
+If the user specifies their age as a string and we can parse it as a number successfully, the color is either purple or orange depending on the value of the number.
+If none of these conditions apply, the background color will be blue:

-Filename: src/main.rs
+src/main.rs

 fn main() {